ties2/ComputerVision-DataScience-Master/lectures/machine learning/pytorch/pytorch1.markdown

 This document summarizes key concepts and notes for learning PyTorch, a popular open-source machine learning framework.
 Machine Learning Methods

-Supervised Learning: Models are trained on labeled data, where each input has a corresponding output.
+* Supervised Learning: Models are trained on labeled data, where each input has a corresponding output.
 The goal is to learn a mapping from inputs to outputs.
 Examples: Classification, Regression

+Classification: Predicts a category (e.g., "Spam" or "Not Spam," "Cat" or "Dog").

+Regression: Predicts a numerical value (e.g., "Price" of a house, "Temperature" tomorrow)

-Unsupervised Learning: Models work with unlabeled data to find patterns or structures, such as clustering or dimensionality reduction.
+* Unsupervised Learning: Models work with unlabeled data to find patterns or structures, such as clustering or dimensionality reduction.
 Examples: Clustering, Autoencoders

+Clustering: Groups similar data together (e.g., "Segmenting customers" based on behavior).

+Dimensionality Reduction: Compresses data by finding the most important features (e.g., Autoencoders, PCA)

+### clustering
+Clustering is an unsupervised machine learning task that automatically groups similar data points together.
+The goal is to find natural structures in your data without using any pre-defined labels.
+Points in the same group (a "cluster") are more similar to each other than to points in other clusters.

+Common Algorithm: K-Means.

+Example: Grouping customers into different purchasing habit segments.

+### Autoencoders
+An Autoencoder is a type of unsupervised neural network used for compression and feature learning.
+It has two main parts:

+Encoder: This part compresses the input data (like an image) into a much smaller, low-dimensional representation (called the "bottleneck" or "latent space").

+Decoder: This part takes the compressed representation and tries to reconstruct the original input data as accurately as possible.

+The network is trained to make the final output identical to the original input.
+The compressed "bottleneck" representation becomes a useful, dense summary of the data, which is great for dimensionality reduction or anomaly detection.

-Reinforcement Learning: An agent learns by interacting with an environment, receiving rewards or penalties based on actions, aiming to maximize cumulative rewards.
+* Reinforcement Learning: An agent learns by interacting with an environment, receiving rewards or penalties based on actions, aiming to maximize cumulative rewards.
 Examples: Game playing, Robotics

+---
+## When to Use Each Model Type

+### Classification

+When: You need to predict a category or class.

+Question it Answers: "Which group does this belong to?"

+Examples:

+Spam or Not Spam?

+Cat, Dog, or Bird?

+Is this transaction fraudulent?
+(Yes/No)

+### Regression

+When: You need to predict a continuous numerical value.

+Question it Answers: "How much?" or "How many?"

+Examples:

+What is the price of this house?

+What will the temperature be tomorrow?

+How many sales will we have next month?

+### Clustering

+When: You have unlabeled data and want to find natural groups based on similarity.

+Question it Answers: "What are the hidden groups in my data?"

+Examples:

+Segmenting customers based on purchasing habits.

+Grouping similar news articles together.

+###vAutoencoder

+When: You want to compress data (dimensionality reduction) or find anomalies.

+Question it Answers: "What is a compressed summary of this data?" or "Is this data point 'normal'?"

+Examples:

+Removing noise from an image.

+Detecting unusual activity on a network (anomaly detection).

+A Special Note on Neural Networks

+### Neural Network (NN)

+This is an architecture or tool, not a problem type.

+You use a Neural Network to perform other tasks.

+When to Use It: When your problem is very complex (e.g., non-linear) and you have a lot of data.

+Examples:

+Use an NN for Classification (e.g., image recognition).

+Use an NN for Regression (e.g., predicting complex stock movements).

+An Autoencoder is a type of Neural Network.

 ---